 In the early 1960’s, anime started to make its mark on Japanese television, with Otogi Manga Calendar becoming the first television anime in 1962.
 This was a black and white anime that was about historical events as seen through the eyes of a character who was not aware of “what happened on this day in history.”

 However, the first successful television anime was Osamu Tezuka’s Mighty Atom, which began airing in 1963.
 Not only was Mighty Atom the first successful television anime, but it was also the first anime series to feature regular characters in an ongoing plot.
-In 1964, Mighty Atom was brought to American television as Astro Boy, and the American company that brought the property to the U.S. adapted and re-wrote the series for an American audience.
+In 1964, Mighty Atom was brought to American television as Astro Boy, and the American company that brought the property to the United States adapted and re-wrote the series for an American audience.

 In Japan, Mighty Atom opened the doors for other television anime titles, such as Tetsujin 28-go (released in the United States as Gigantor), Jungle Emperor (released in the United States as Kimba the White Lion), and Mach Go Go Go (better known to American audiences as Speed Racer).